Class of 2016

 Filomen M. D'Agostino Scholar for Civil Rights, Civil Liberties and/or Criminal Justice

-Patrick Córdova is a dedicated public servant and civil rights advocate.
-Patrick grew up in Orlando, Florida and graduated from Winter Park High School’s International Baccalaureate program.
-He aims to become a federal prosecutor after law school.
-As an undergraduate at Stanford University, Patrick became a strong voice for mental and emotional wellness as the live-in director of the Bridge Peer Counseling Center, a member of the campus wide Climate Change Task Force, and an Undergraduate Senator.
-Upon graduating, the University recognized his efforts by awarding him the Lloyd W. Dinkelspiel and J.E.
+Hailing from Winter Park, Florida, Patrick Cordova is a committed and dedicated public servant.
+As an undergraduate at Stanford University, Patrick became a strong voice for mental and emotional wellness as the live-in director of the Bridge Peer Counseling Center, and as the Undergraduate Senate Deputy Chair.
+Upon graduating, Stanford recognized his efforts by awarding him the Lloyd W. Dinkelspiel and J.E.
 Wallace Sterling prizes.

 Lindemann Family Public Service Scholar

 Michael grew up in Warwick, Rhode Island, and is interested in issues of public policy, health care, and community development.
 Michael graduated from Brown University in 2011 with a degree in Public Policy.
 While at Brown, he first began to work on improving access to comprehensive health care with the organization Health Leads, which works with families in urban hospitals to address non-medical issues contributing to poor health.
 This experience set him on the path of working in community-oriented advocacy for improved health care access.
 After law school, he hopes to work to improve the complex health care system through direct representation, impact litigation, and policy advocacy.